-A How to Guide to Trust Contests in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+A How to Guide to Trust Contests in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 The validity of a trust may be contested on similar grounds as a will.

 On What Grounds Can I Contest a Trust?

 A trust contest may be based on: undue influence; testator lack of capacity to execute a trust; trustor coerced in creating a trust; fraud; mistake; duress; and trust formalities not being followed among others.